 6. Not all Net Price Calculators are created equal

 The vast majority of colleges do not create their own net price calculator.
 Rather, they license an application from one of the major providers or use the free version offered by the federal government.
 The free government version has some major limitations.

 The first is that it doesn’t ask for actual income but uses income categories.
-That means that those in the top or bottom of the category are likely to be a less reliable estimate than those in the center.
+That means that those estimates for those in the top or bottom of the category are likely to be a less reliable estimate than those in the center.
 This is especially a problem for those in the top category of $110,000 or more.
 You can usually identify such calculators by the logo.
 However, some will use their own logo.
 In that case, look for income questions based on categories rather than actual income.